presnick/ProgramsInformationPeople/_sources/Assignments/lecture_waivers/lecture6_waiver.rst

 .. activecode:: ee_ch11_04
    :tags:Selection/Chainedconditionals.rst

    For each grade in list ``grades``, if the grade is greater than 90, add "Whoa, good job!" to list ``notes``.
-If less than 90 but greater than 80, add "Keep it up!".
+If less than 90 but greater than 80, add "Keep it up!" to the list.
 If less than 80 but greater than 70, add "Great opportunity to figure out confusions!".
-If less than 70, add "Join us at office hours!"
+If less than 70, add "Join us at office hours!
+It's great."
    ~~~~
    grades = [95, 50, 85, 74, 67]